Winter storm hits Northeast, causing difficult driving, closed schools and canceled flights

 Airports in the region asked travelers to check with their airlines in case of cancellations and delays.

-Power companies said they were preparing to respond to possible outages that could occur because of trees and branches falling onto electricity lines.
+Power companies said they were ready to respond to possible outages that could occur because of trees and branches falling onto electricity lines.
+There were more than 145,000 outages reported Tuesday morning in Pennsylvania, but few outages in New York and New England, according to the tracking site poweroutage.us.

 “The hazardous conditions can also make travel challenging for our crews, so we’re staging extra staff and equipment across the state to ensure we’re ready to respond as quickly as possible,” said Steve Sullivan, Eversource’s president of Connecticut electric operations.